-We completed the commercial sale of three CellFX Systems in the six-month period ended June 30, 2022.
-The majority of our revenue for the three- and six-month periods ended June 30, 2022, was recognized on a non-cash basis when Controlled Launch program participants applied their earned credits towards the purchase of a CellFX System.
-See Note 9 for additional details of the Controlled Launch program and Note 10 for additional details of the revenue transactions
+We completed the commercial sale of three CellFX Systems in the nine-month period ended September 30, 2022.
+The majority of this revenue was recognized on a non-cash basis when Controlled Launch program participants applied their earned credits towards the purchase of a CellFX System.
+See Note 9 for additional details of the Controlled Launch program and Note 10 for additional details of the revenue transactions.

-We are pursuing specific indications for the CellFX System in the United States similar to the regulatory clearances we have received in Europe and Canada, requiring additional 510(k) submissions, and likely based on comparative clinical data.
-In December 2021, we submitted a 510(k) to add the treatment of SH to the CellFX System's indications for use in the United States.
+Subsequent to receiving 510(k) clearance from the FDA in February 2021 for the CellFX System for dermatologic procedures requiring ablation and resurfacing of the skin, we began pursuing specific indications for the CellFX System in the United States similar to the regulatory clearances we received in Europe and Canada, requiring additional 510(k) submissions.
+In December 2021, we submitted a 510(k) to add the treatment of sebaceous hyperplasia to the CellFX System's indications for use in the United States.
 In February 2022 we received an AI letter from the FDA in response to the 510(k) submitted.
-In the AI letter, the FDA stated it did not believe the Company provided sufficient clinical evidence at this time to support the expanded indication for use, and that the Company had not met the primary endpoints of the SH FDA-approved IDE study.
-The Company met with the FDA at letter and to discuss the appropriate next steps.
-Following the meeting and at the FDA's request, the Company provided additional analysis of the sebaceous hyperplasia comparative clinical data.
-The Company met with the FDA again in June 2022 to discuss the data.
-Following this meeting, the FDA requested further data which was provided in July 2022.
-The Company is expecting feedback from the FDA on the most recent data provided.
-The Company expects to continue to collaborate with the FDA to formally respond to the AI letter.
-Separately, in August 2022, the Company received 510(k) clearance from the FDA for expanded energy settings for use with the family of CellFX System treatment tips in dermatology.
-The expanded energy settings enables clinicians in the U.S. to provide more customized energy delivery specific to individual lesions.
+We met with the FDA in April and June 2022 and, at the FDA's request, provided additional analysis of the sebaceous hyperplasia comparative clinical data.
+In September 2022, we received 510(k) clearance from the FDA expanding the indication for use to include the treatment of sebaceous hyperplasia in patients with Fitzpatrick skin types I-III.
+This specific indication clearance enhances the CellFX System's general indication FDA clearance.